operator-playground-io/kubewatch/cover.md

 - Verify status of pods and services.

-- Uninstall Kafka Helm Chart and release resources.
+- Uninstall kubewtach Helm Chart and release resources.